You’ve probably heard that you must have a validation plan before launching your product.

 It is a document that describes the overall strategy for validating a process or system.
 Organizations use it to ensure that their processes and systems comply with quality, safety, and regulatory standards.

-It outlines the objectives, scope, approach, and responsibilities of the validation activities.
+It outlines the validation activities’ objectives, scope, approach, and responsibilities.
 It also includes details on the validation process, tests and assessments, the validation team, documentation requirements, and the acceptance criteria for each stage of the validation.

 Why do we need it?